Sébastien Frey: International career

 Frey received his first call-up for France for a match against Poland in November 2004, but did not make an appearance.
 He earned his first cap in France's final UEFA Euro 2008 qualifier against Ukraine on 21 November 2007.
 The match ended in a 2–2 draw after he erred on Andriy Shevchenko's equalising goal.
 He was a member of France's Euro 2008 finals squad.
 On 20 August 2008, Frey announced his retirement from international football at the age of 28 to focus on his club career.

 Style of play

-Known for his leadership, composure, mentality, strength of character, personality, and consistency, Frey was regarded as one of the best Serie A goalkeepers of his generation throughout his career.
-A dynamic and agile keeper, who was highly regarded for his acrobatic shot-stopping and aerial ability, he was known in particular for his reactions and his athleticism in goal, as well as his positional sense, speed and ability to rush out in one on one situations, although he was less effective at coming off his line to claim crosses, and performed better between the posts; a former outfield player in his youth, in addition to his goalkeeping abilities, Frey also possessed reliable ball skills and distribution with his feet.
+Recognized for his leadership, composure, and consistent performances, Frey was considered one of the standout goalkeepers in Serie A during his era.
+Renowned for his dynamic and agile playing style, he was celebrated for his acrobatic shot-stopping and strong aerial skills.
+His exceptional reactions, positional awareness, speed, and proficiency in one-on-one scenarios made him particularly notable.
+However, he was less adept at leaving the goal line to intercept crosses and excelled more when positioned between the posts.
+Having started as an outfield player in his youth, Frey also demonstrated dependable ball handling and distribution with his feet.